Executive Director – Connie Stewart

 Kristina came to CCRP in the fall of 2007 after working for seven years at Six Rivers Planned Parenthood in Eureka, California.
 She received her bachelor’s in English from Denison University in Granville, Ohio and her master’s in English from the University of California, Irvine.
 She is an active volunteer in the Humboldt County community.

 Alissa has been a CCRP researcher since 2008.
-She grew up in a tribal community in Northern California, completed her BA in Psychology at Humboldt State University in the Spring of 2009, and is attending the University of California, Berkeley for her Master’s in Public Health.
+She grew up in a tribal community in Northern California and completed her BA in Psychology at Humboldt State University in the Spring of 2009.
+She later attended the University of California, Berkeley and earned her Master’s degree in Public Health in Spring 2016.
 She then plans to pursue her Doctorate.
 Alissa has assisted on research projects in Humboldt and Del Norte counties, on environmental, food, Native American, poverty, suicide, and substance abuse issues.
 She uses Atlas.ti for qualitative and SPSS (PASW) for quantitative research.
 Currently she is coordinating a large Del Norte Youth project for CCRP in partnership with The California Endowment.
 Alissa can be reached at (707) 826-3408, or firstname.lastname@example.org.